pam-lab/PrePars/README.md

 This project is a replacement for `Hazm` and `Parsivar`.

-This will push the package to pypi_test whenever you do a commit.
-It will also push the package whenever you tag a commit.
+This will build and push the package to `PyPi` whenever you add a tag starting with `v` to a commit.